eps696/stylegan2/README.md

 ```
  train.bat mydata
 ```
-This will run training process, according to the options in `src/train.py`.
+This will run training process, according to the settings in `src/train.py` (check and explore those!!).
 If there's no TFRecords file from the previous step, it will be created at this point.
 Results (models and samples) are saved under `train` directory, similar to original Nvidia approach.
 Only newest configs E and F are used in this repo (default is F; set `--config E` if you face OOM issue).

 Please note: we save both compact models (containing only Gs network for inference) as `<dataset>-...pkl` (e.g. `mydata-512-0360.pkl`), and full models (containing G/D/Gs networks for further training) as `snapshot-...pkl`.
 The naming is for convenience only, it does not affect the operations anymore (as the arguments are stored inside the models).

 For small datasets (100x images instead of 10000x) one should add `--d_aug` option to use [Differential Augmentation] for more effective training.
-Length of the training is defined by `--lod_step_kimg XX` argument.
-It's kind of legacy from [progressive GAN] and defines one step of progressive training.
+Length of the training is defined by `--lod_kimg X` argument (training duration per layer/LOD).
 Network with base resolution 1024px will be trained for 20 such steps, for 512px - 18 steps, et cetera.
-Reasonable `lod_step_kimg` value for big datasets is 300-600, while in `--d_aug` mode 20-40 is sufficient.
+Reasonable `lod_kimg` value for full training from scratch is 300-600, while for finetuning in `--d_aug` mode 20-40 is sufficient.
+One can override this approach, setting total duration directly with `--kimg X`.

 * Resume training on `mydata` dataset from the last saved model at `train/000-mydata-512-f` directory:
 ```